 Christiana real estate is some of the most expensive in Pennsylvania, although Christiana house values don't compare to the most expensive real estate in the U.S.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Christiana is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Christiana isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Christiana are a mix of both white- and blue-collar jobs.
 Overall, Christiana is a borough of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Christiana who work in office and administrative support (13.95%), management occupations (10.17%), and business and financial occupations (7.80%).

 Also of interest is that Christiana has more people living here who work in computers and math than 95% of the places in the US.